goharbor/harbor/README.md

 * **RESTful API**: RESTful APIs are provided for most administrative operations of Harbor.
 The integration with other management softwares becomes easy.

 ### Getting Started
 Harbor is self-contained and can be easily deployed via docker-compose.
-The below is a quick-start guide.
+The below are quick-start steps.
 Refer to the [Installation and Configuration Guide](docs/installation_guide.md) for detail information.

 **System requirements:**
 Harbor only works with docker 1.10+ and docker-compose 1.6.0+ .